Interests and experiences

 Understanding and using the multi call rare activation mode.pdf

-NOTE: Terminal now also supports the CUBEBEL-2, ISS and LEDSAT satellites, please see the release notes below!
+NOTE: Terminal now also supports the CUBEBEL-2, ISS, NO-44 and LEDSAT satellites, please see the release notes below!

 Greencube / IO-117 is a small satellite that caries a UHF (435.310 MHz) Digipeater.
 As the satellite has a large footprint (satellite is around 5800 Km above the earth) it is a effective way of contacting "far away" places.
 The footprint (coverage) of the satellite is around 13.000 Km.